-Figure 17: SMD LED Pad, notice the silkscreen indicating the right side as the negative/cathode.
+Figure 16 SMD LED Pad, notice the silkscreen indicating the right side as the negative/cathode.

-Figure 16: SMD LED being tested.
-Notice that dim light from the LED and the multimeter postive lead touching the left side and negative lead touching the right side.
+Figure 17 SMD LED being tested.
+Notice that dim light from the LED and the multimeter positive lead touching the left side and negative lead touching the right side.

 Add a small amount of solder to one of the LED pads.
 Then, place the LED on top of both pads and press down on the LED gently with tweezers to hold it in place.
 Remelt the solder on the initial pad then remove the iron and allow the solder to cool while holding the LED in place.
 Check that the LED is flush with the board, and that the other side of the LED is making contact its respective pad.
 If not, melt the solder and reposition the LED.
 When satisfied with the position, solder the other side of the LED to its pad.
-As always inspect your solder joints and add additional or remove excess solder if
+As always inspect your solder joints and add or remove solder if needed.